AllCAPs788/Tableau_Cycling/Analysis.md

 ## Trend 1:

 The first trend I visualized was the counts of male vs. female bikers per each station.
+The station with the largest number of male users was Pershing Square North (6,508 men versus 794 women).
+Somers Street and Broadway had the lowest representation for both male and female representation (3 and 0 respectively).
+The West 21 Street and Sixth Avenue station had the largest female representation at 1,677 users (versus 4,545 male cyclists).

+The overall totals of male to female is 695,884 to 212,896 cyclists.
+This means that male-to-female ratio is appoximately 7 to 3 in favor of male usage.
+It should be noted that there were null fields (no gender listed), but I wanted to limit the focus to male versus female.

 ## Trend 2: